-We saw the dollar surge to 20year highs, while the pound and euro slumped to 50 and 20-year lows respectively, only to then substantially bounce back in the last months of the year.
-All of this uncertainty and unpredictability had a major impact on fund managers across the globe.
+We saw the dollar surge to 20 years highs, while the pound and euro slumped to 50 and 20-year lows respectively, only to then substantially bounce back in the last months of the year.
+All of this uncertainty and unpredictability had a major impact on many corporates across the globe.